For information on how to schedule an In-Depth Training Workshop|

 for your own library or group, please contact us at

-Meg Kolaya and Dan Weiss (Library Connections) have presented a great number of workshops around the country and they have always been met with a very positive reception, help to raise autism awareness and empower staff to enthusiastically embrace their role as ambassadors for their library.
+Dan Weiss (Library Connections) has presented hundreds of workshops around the country and at national and state conferences, and has always been met with a very positive reception.
+The sessions help to raise autism awareness and empower staff to enthusiastically embrace their role as ambassadors for their library.

 A 2.5 to 3 hour half-day workshop is an ideal length and works very well to cover the material effectively without wearing people out and we have done sessions for small groups of 10 to 20 participants to much larger groups